Observer Loop Viability Bounds

 Conjectural / open:

 Assessment: Rigorous.
-The core results form a rigorous chain: the geometric upper bound (Theorem 2.1) follows from the Planck cutoff and de Sitter geometry; the bounce dissolution (Theorem 4.1) follows from the divergent effective pressure exceeding any finite observer energy; the sign prediction (Theorem 5.4) follows from coherence conservation excluding the bounce.
-The supporting results (holographic budget, epistemic horizons, Type II fusion, hierarchy mechanism) are semi-formal but not in the critical path — the core claims hold independently.
-The entropy identification (Proposition 7.5) explains the 120-order hierarchy qualitatively as a consequence of the second law.
-The remaining open questions are the value of C0C_0 (initial conditions) and the coincidence problem (why ΩmΩΛ\Omega_m \sim \Omega_\Lambda now).
+The core results form a rigorous chain: the geometric upper bound (Theorem 2.1) follows from the Planck cutoff and de Sitter geometry; bounce dissolution (Theorem 4.1) follows from divergent effective pressure exceeding any finite observer energy; the lower sign bound (Theorem 5.4) follows from coherence conservation excluding the bounce; strict positivity (Theorem 8.10) follows from integer quantization of the per-observer coherence budget combined with the level-indexed cosmological parameter.
+Together these give 0<Λ<3/P20 < \Lambda < 3/\ell_P^2, with explicit lower bound Λ3π/(C0P2)\Lambda \gtrsim 3\pi/(C_0\ell_P^2) (Corollary 8.11) within a factor of 1/ΩΛ1.431/\Omega_\Lambda \approx 1.43 of the observed value — a cosmic-evolution factor rather than a framework-fundamental ratio (see remark following Conjecture 8.9b).
+The remaining open questions are the absolute value of C0C_0 (Conjectures 8.9a–8.9b: topological bridge enumeration and cosmic-epoch selection, plus the geometry functor program) and the coincidence problem (why ΩmΩΛ\Omega_m \sim \Omega_\Lambda now), which Conjecture 8.9b subsumes.

 Open Gaps